infonl/dimpact-zaakafhandelcomponent/docs/development/INSTALL-DOCKER-COMPOSE.md

 subsequent startups.

 Sometimes it is needed to clean up these volumes to start with a clean slate.
-To do so execute run the Docker Compose start script with the `-d` option:
+To do so run the Docker Compose start script with the `-d` option:

 ```
 ./start-docker-compose.sh -d